RaduGe/Software_Containerization/README.md

 kubectl autoscale deployment web-app-deployment --min=1 --max=4 --cpu-percent=80
 kubectl get hpa

-- 3. Network policies -> refine so that application still works after applying them -> maybe slide 11 from Lecture 6: for example deny access to persistent layer from any app besides rest-api and deny access to rest-api from any app besides web-app
+- DONE -> 3.
+Network policies -> refine so that application still works after applying them -> maybe slide 11 from Lecture 6: for example deny access to persistent layer from any app besides rest-api and deny access to rest-api from any app besides web-app
-    -> maybe slide 13: block traffic from other namespaces and allow from own namespace only DONE ON MICROK8S
+    -> maybe slide 13: block traffic from other namespaces and allow from own namespace only
 - 4. RBAC -> do completely on microk8s/GCP
 - 5. Helm -> package helm chart and add to repository
 # - presentation: